Six missing after India power plant dyke gives way

 Fly ash is a powdery byproduct of burning pulverised coal.

 “The sludge flowed from the dyke and then mixed with a stream, which carried it further,” said K.V.S.
-Chaudhary, top bureaucrat in the Singrauli district.
+Chaudhary, the top local official in the Singrauli district.

-It was not clear how the dyke broke.
-Reliance Power did not immediately respond to a request for comment.

 Another local official, who was not authorised to speak to the media, said “strict action” would be taken against Reliance Power in line with environmental laws, but did not elaborate.

-The 4,000 megawatt (MW) plant was running at full capacity and is not expected to shut, the official said.
+The 4,000 megawatt (MW) plant was running at full capacity and was not expected to shut, he said.

+It was not clear how the dyke broke and Reliance Power said it was investigating the causes of the incident, adding the plant would continue to operate normally independent of relief operations.